 styled-components.
 You can add a theme provider decorator to your

 So far, we've managed to create and consume a global inside Storybook.

 Now let's take a look at a more complex example.
 Let's suppose we wanted to implement a new global called locale for internationalization, which shows a flag on the right side of the toolbar.

 icon element used in the examples loads the icons from the

 @storybook/components package.
-See here the list of available icons that you can use.
+See here for the list of available icons that you can use.

 @storybook/addon-toolbarsaddon is required to use toolbars.
 The toolbars addon is included by default in

 right, the text will be displayed on the right side in the toolbar menu once you connect it to a decorator.

 Here's a list of the configuration options available.